<< Previous Page | Next Page >>

 Toronto Blue Jays At Tampa Bay Rays, 9/18/09

 Everything I had been told about Tropicana Field was that it wasn’t a good place to watch baseball.
-While it certainly doesn’t have the feel of some of the newer stadiums, I thought it was a great stadium.
+While it certainly doesn’t have the feel of some of the newer stadiums, I thought it was a great stadium where fans can watch and also bet on sites like 해외배팅사이트.
 It’s unique, and watching the game there was just as nice as watching a game most other places.
 Maybe it’s because I went in with such low expectations, or because it was too hot outside and nice to get into the air conditioned building, but whatever it was, I thoroughly enjoyed the experience.

 Welcome Rays Fans